Slaitroc/RicciPaoliGrisoni/RASD.md

 - Internship is no longer available.

 ### AcceptMatch
-**Actors:** Student, Company
+**Actors:** Participant, Notification Manager

 **Entry Conditions:** A Match is generated between the Student and the Company's Internship and the Student has his CV uploaded.

 **Flow of Events:**
-1. The Student or the Company press the "My Recommendations" button.
+1. The Participant press the "My Recommendations" button.
 2. The platform opens the respective Recommendations pages.
-3. The Student or the Company accepts the Match.
+3. The Participant accepts the Match.
 4. The platform stores the result.
-5. If the other party has already accepted the Match, the platform adds the Interview to the Student and the Company's list of Interviews and notifies both parties.
+5. If the other party has already accepted the Match, the platform adds the Interview to the Student and the Company's list of Interviews and notifies both parties through the Notification Manager.

-**Exit Conditions:** The Match is successfully accepted by one of the parties.
+**Exit Conditions:** The Match is successfully accepted by the participant.

 **Exceptions:**
 - None

 ### FeedbackMechanism
-**Actors:** Student, Company
+**Actors:** Participant

-**Entry Conditions:** The Student or the Company is logged in.
+**Entry Conditions:** The Participant is logged in.

 **Flow of Events:**
-1. The Student or the Company press the "My Recommendations" button.
+1. The Participant presses the "My Recommendations" button.
 2. The platform opens the respective Recommendations pages.
-3. The Student or the Company accept or decline the Match.
+3. The Participant accept or decline the Match.
 4. The platform asks for feedback about the Match.
-5. The Student or the Company provide feedback.
+5. The Participant submits the feedback.
 6. The platform stores the feedback.

 **Exit Conditions:** Feedback is successfully provided.

 **Exceptions:**
-- The platform is closed before providing feedback.
+- None

 ### SuggestionMechanism
-**Actors:** Student, Company
+**Actors:** Participant

 **Entry Conditions:** A Student has uploaded his CV or a Company has created an Internship.

 **Flow of Events:**
 1. The platform analyzes the Student's CV or the Company's Internship.
 2. The platform generates a list of suggestions to improve the CV or the Internship description.
-3. The platform displays a notification on the Student or Company's account page.
+3. The platform displays a notification on the Participant's account page.
-4. The Student or the Company open the notification.
+4. The Participant open the notification.
 5. The platform displays the suggestions.

 **Exit Conditions:** Suggestions are successfully provided.